KnpLabs/KnpMenuBundle/docs/index.rst

             # if true, enables the helper for PHP templates
             # support for templating is deprecated, it will be removed in next major version
             templating: false
+            # set to false to not register the default RouteVoter
+            route_voter: true
             # the renderer to use, list is also available by default
             default_renderer: twig